FAQ - Frequently Asked Questions

 What are levy equalization funds?

-If Grandview’s four-year replacement levy passes, the school district would qualify for state matching dollars called Levy Equalization Assistance funds.
-Currently Grandview receives approximately $3.14 in Levy Equalization Assistance funds from the state for each $1 that is raised locally.
+If Grandview’s four-year replacement levy passes, the school district will qualify for state matching dollars called Levy Equalization Assistance funds.
+Currently, Grandview receives approximately $2 in Levy Equalization Assistance funds from the state for each $1 that is raised locally.
 The levy must be approved before the school district receives state matching funds.

 The state provides this money to school districts which have relatively low property values so students in less affluent or smaller districts receive a comparable education to students in wealthier districts